Sphereon-Opensource/DIIP/technical/README.md

-> TODO: Provide some texts arround the different subjects
+> TODO: Provide some texts around the different subjects

 # OID4VCI: Issuance of PIDs (Q)EAAs